-KACALP provides investment supervisory services through privately offered (i.e., unregistered) pooled investment vehicles, and to a lesser extent, through separate accounts and mutual funds.
-KACALP generally provides its services and markets its funds and separately managed accounts to a limited number of institutional investors and high-net-worth individual investors capable of understanding the risks of their investments.
-KACALP's investors consist of endowments, foundations, financial institutions, insurance companies, operating companies, Taft-

-Hartley plans and other institutional clients, family offices, funds of funds, registered investment companies, and high-net-worth individuals.
+Kayne provides investment supervisory services through privately offered (i.e., unregistered) pooled investment vehicles, and to a lesser extent through separate accounts.
+Kayne generally provides its services and markets its funds and separately managed accounts to endowments, foundations, financial institutions, insurance companies, operating companies, Taft-Hartley plans and other institutional clients, family offices, funds of funds, registered investment companies, and high-net-worth individuals.
 Interests in funds are offered only to those investors who qualify as (i) "qualified clients" within the meaning of Rule 205-3 under the Advisers Act, as amended, (ii) "accredited investors", as defined in regulation D under the 1933 Act, and, (iii) where applicable, "qualified purchasers" within the meaning of Sections 2(a)(51) and 3(c)(7) of the 1940 Act, as amended.

-Each of KACALP's pooled investment vehicles has a stated minimum investment requirement.
-These generally range from \$250,000 to \$10 million.
-KACALP may, and in many cases has, accepted initial investments in its pooled investment vehicles below the stated minimums.
-These situations are evaluated on a case-by-case basis and include a consideration of whether the investor has an existing investment in any other of KACALP's pooled investment vehicles or has an expectation of fulfilling the stated minimum requirement over a relatively short period of time.
-Additionally, KACALP manages separate accounts, where there is no stated minimum investment, although all such accounts exceed the minimum requirements of comparable pooled investment vehicles.
+Each of Kayne's pooled investment vehicles has a stated minimum investment requirement.
+These generally range from \$100,000 to \$10 million.
+Kayne may, and in many cases has, accepted initial investments in its pooled investment vehicles below the stated minimums.
+These situations are evaluated on a case-by-case basis and include a consideration of whether the investor has an existing investment in any other of Kayne's pooled investment vehicles or has an expectation of fulfilling the stated minimum requirement over a relatively short period of time.
+Additionally, Kayne manages separate accounts, where there is no stated minimum investment, although all such accounts exceed the minimum requirements of comparable pooled investment vehicles.